 Martian Manhunter sheds his façade as John Jones and reveals his true Martian form.
 Martian Manhunter tells Peter that he is always been a Martian.
 And that he wanted Peter to know who he truly was.
 And that he will never manipulate the truth again about his identity.

-Martian Manhunter then flies to the Terrel building which was his base of operations when he became a private investigator and partner up with Diane Meade.
-Martian Manhunter thinks how he failed her and she died.
+Martian Manhunter then flies to the Terrel building which was his base of operations when he became a private investigator and partnered up with Diane Meade.
+Martian Manhunter thinks about how he failed her and she died.
 Martian Manhunter says that everywhere he looks he only sees lies.

-The Good: World War III Part Three was another well paced and plotted issue in this series.
+The Good: World War III Part Three was another well-paced and plotted issue in this series.
 I like the continued use of Martian Manhunter to frame the story.
-Ostrander does an excellent job with J’onn’s inner monologue that runs through out this issue.
+Ostrander does an excellent job with J’onn’s inner monologue that runs throughout this issue.
 It is well crafted and fits with J’onn’s character.
-Ostrander has a great grasp for J’onn’s character and does capturing his personality.
+Ostrander has a great grasp of J’onn’s character and does capture his personality.

 I really didn’t expect World War III to focus so much on J’onn’s evolution.
 Having said that, it has been very interesting to read.
 I’m glad that DC has taken this opportunity to grow J’onn’s character and to place him in a more prominent position in this new DC Universe.

-Ostrander continues DC’s commitment to establishing the JSA as major players in this new DCU.
+Ostrander continues DC’s commitment to establishing the JSA as a major player in this new DCU.
 I love this concerted effort to get the JSA over with the readers.
-By removing Batman, Superman and Wonder Woman as well as disbanding the JLA provides DC the perfect opportunity to place the JSA into a vitally important and central role within the DCU.
+Removing Batman, Superman, and Wonder Woman as well as disbanding the JLA provides DC the perfect opportunity to place the JSA into a vitally important and central role within the DCU.
 It is great to see the JSA taking center stage in this conflict.

 Ostrander also makes a point of having Martian Manhunter emphatically comment on how brave and heroic the members of the JSA are.
 That the JSA embodies all the positive aspects of humankind.
 The JSA continues to be a source of inspiration for all the others heroes in the DCU.